Fluorescence in the life sciences: Multiphoton excitation

 Multiphoton excitation is a way of focusing the viewing plane of the microscope by taking advantage of the phenomenon where two simultaneous low energy photons are absorbed by a fluorescent moiety which normally absorbs one photon with double their individual energy: say two NIR photons (800 nm) to excite a UV dye (400 nm).

 Fluorescence anisotropy

-A perfectly immobile fluorescent moiety when exited with polarized light will emit light which is also polarized.
-However, if a molecule is moving, it will tend to "scramble" the polarization of the light by radiating at a different direction from the incident light.
+Fluorescence polarization, or anisotropy, measures how well a fluorescent molecule retains the polarization of the light it emits, which depends on its rotational speed.
+This property is useful in the life sciences for studying molecular interactions like protein-ligand or protein-DNA binding and monitoring enzyme activity.
+It is measured by shining polarized light on the sample and comparing the emitted fluorescence in directions parallel and perpendicular to the excitation to see how much polarization is retained.

 Fluorescent thermometry

 Some fluorescent chemicals exhibit significant fluorescent quenching when exposed to increasing temperatures.
 This effect has been used to measure and examine the thermogenic properties of mitochondria.
 This involves placing mitochondria-targeting thermosensitive fluorophores inside cells, which naturally localise inside the mitochondria due to the inner mitochondrial membrane matrix-face's negative charge (as the fluorophores are cationic).
 The temperature of these fluorophores is inversely proportional to their fluorescence emission, and thus by measuring the fluorescent output, the temperature of actively-respiring mitochondria can be deduced.
 The fluorophores used are typically lipophilic cations derived from Rhodamine-B, such as ThermoFisher's MitoTracker probes.
 This technique has contributed significantly to the general scientific consensus that mitochondria are physiologically maintained at close to 50 ˚C, more than 10˚C above the rest of the cell.